 When Bond is free-falling, you can see the outline of his hidden parachute bulging out beneath his jacket.
 Also, the back side of his jacket is obviously pinned somehow to hide the parachute, otherwise it would be flapping all over the place from the wind.
 The same thing applies for the henchman, after Bond steals his parachute.

 When Bond is in M's office, he tests his wrist-gun.
 The dart becomes lodged in M's painting on the wall.
 Bond is not actually facing the painting and therefore the trajectory of the dart does not line up with it.

 The contortion of Bond's face does not match the direction of real acceleration on a centrifuge.
 The effect of acceleration is actually felt down the length of the arm, not in the direction of circular travel.
 In actuality, he would have felt the force out the end of the arm, or toward the door of the pod.

-When Goodhead asks Bond about the lethal bacteria satellites on board the space station, he says not to worry as they will be destroyed when the space station breaks up.
+When Goodhead asks Bond about the lethal toxin-carrying satellites on board the space station, he says not to worry as they will be destroyed when the space station breaks up.
 At that point, however, with zero knowledge of the station's design, Bond has no reason to expect this whatsoever.
 The first explosion and failure of the superstructure indeed happens a split second AFTER Bond's reply.